-94. Catch a Show at the Maui Arts and Cultural Center
+#94 Maui Things to Do – Catch a Show at the Maui Arts and Cultural Center

 The MACC is Maui’s best known and most widely visited music and performing arts venue, regularly showcasing a variety of performances.
 The outdoor pavilion has played host to a lot of great performers over the years.
 Headlining comedians also visit the MACC occasionally.
 Keep an eye out for the next event at the Maui Arts and Cultural Center as you never know who might be playing next.

+On of the most obvious Maui Things to Do is to head for the beach.
 Maui is best known for its large, beautiful beaches that are spread around the island.
 The west side, south side, and north shore all have great beaches, but the most famous beaches are definitely Kaanapali Beach and Big Beach in Wailea.
 Both of these are your quintessential Hawaiian beaches with the perfect sand and perfect water to make your day at the beach memorable.
 Once you’ve found your beach, find your activities at the beach.
 Snorkel?
 Surf?
 Body Board?
 Just grab a beach chair, a cooler, and some friends and you’ve got all you’ll ever need in Hawaii!

-96. Go on a Whale Watch
+#96 Maui Things to Do – Go on a Whale Watch

 During the winter months between December 15th and April 15th, the waters of Maui are full of amazing humpback whales.
 These whales are easily spotted from the shore, but for a more personal and intimate experience with the mighty humpbacks, you’ll want to book a whale watch.
-There are so many boats that whale watch its hard to narrow down the options, we like to watch the whales at sunset with dinner on one of these sunset dinner cruises.
+There are so many boats that whale watch it’s hard to narrow down the options, we like to watch the whales at sunset with dinner on one of these sunset dinner cruises.

-97. Watch the Surf at Honolua Bay in the Winter
+#97 Maui Things to Do – Watch the Surf at Honolua Bay in the Winter

 If you’re coming to Maui during the winter make sure you take a few minutes at least to park your car on the area overlooking Honolua Bay on Maui’s North West Side to watch the big. beautiful surf break.
 Most likely, there will be a competition and you’ll get to see some of the sport’s finest surfers carving artistic rides along these beautiful big waves.
 In the summer, Honolua Bay is very flat and gentle, a perfect snorkel site and is the destination for many of our snorkeling catamarans that depart from Kaanapali Beach.

-98. Get a Poke Bowl at Tamura’s in Lahaina or Kahului
+#98 Maui Things to Do – Get a Poke Bowl at Tamura’s in Lahaina or Kahului

 The poke bowl is one of the best single dishes available in Hawaii and nowhere in the world does a poke bowl quite like we do here in the Aloha State.
 Poke Bowls are available at many locations including Foodland, Safeway, many restaurants, but if you want the best fish and the best flavors, Tamura’s Market has them all beat.
 We love the fried garlic mixed with the ninja sauce and furikake seasoning on the rice.
 Yum!

-99. Hike the Coastal Trail in Kapalua
+#99 Maui Things to Do – Hike the Coastal Trail in Kapalua

 With parking available at Ironwoods Beach in Kapalua, you can take a quick hike across the boardwalk overlooking Ironwoods beach through the lava field, which is also a bird sanctuary.
 The hike extends to either to the Cliff House where you can do some cliff jumping or the trail extends towards Kapalua Bay.
 Beautiful scenery and few crowds make this hike a great addition to any day on Maui.

-100. Eat Breakfast at the Gazebo in Napili
+#100 Maui Things to Do – Eat Breakfast at the Gazebo in Napili

 Napili Bay is known for its idyllic views of Molokai and calm, lapping waters that wash gently on its shore.
 One of Maui’s best breakfast restaurants, the Gazebo, also happens to be located on the southern side of the bay serving up delicious macadamia nut pancakes and a breakfast fried rice that is big enough for three!
 Be ready to stand in line though, the average wait on a typical morning is 20 minutes, but its a beautiful 20 minutes taking in the beauty of Maui’s Napili Bay.

-101. Take Some Maui Pineapple Home
+#101 Maui Things to Do – Take Some Maui Pineapple Home

 If you enjoy the delicious pineapple here on Maui, don’t worry, you can take a few home with you too.
 Maui Gold Pineapple sells ready-to-travel pineapples that are guaranteed to make it through agricultural inspection on your flight back home, where ever that may be.
 For the true pineapple enthusiast, you can go on a tour at the Maui Pineapple Farm to see how these delicious fruits grow and taste some fresh Maui Pineapple from the field.